Normal Forms for Propositional Logic

 It's defined as

-Like for DNF, are elementary propositions or their negation.
+are elementary propositions or their negation.
 The terminology of clauses and literals also applies to CNF.

 There is no polynomial-time equivalence preserving transformation to CNF or to DNF.